-Barcelona: 13 dead in van attack on Las Ramblas
+Spanish Prime Minister calls deadly Barcelona attack 'jihadi terrorism'

 One witness told local media the situation was "very tense" and that all surrounding shops were being evacuated.
 The witness said at least eight ambulances were at the scene.
 Emergency services said the area had been cordoned off and all public transportation stopped.

 Another witness who was hiding in a shop nearby heard gunshots, according to state-run broadcaster TVE24.
-A third said he saw a van driving "around 80 kilometers" per hour, or 50 mph.
+A third said he saw a van driving "around 80" kph, or 50 mph.
 He said "there is no doubt it was intentional," according to TVE24.

+Ali Shirazinia, who was cycling alongside Las Ramblas at the time, told CNN he heard "a lot of screams" and saw the crowds of people split along the busy promenade.

+Then he heard what sounded like the driver flooring the accelerator and saw a white van with blue markings come hurtling down the street.
+"It literally came right down the Ramblas and ran into people on every side," he said.

+"The Ramblas is full of pedestrians, street merchants, street performers, and I saw people flying into the air and everyone was running into the shops on either side of the Ramblas, a lot of people were shocked."

-Tourist Susan McClean told CNN that she saw a "tidal wave" of people running away from Las Ramblas in the aftermath of the incident.
+Tourist Susan McClean told CNN she saw a "tidal wave" of people running away from Las Ramblas after the incident.

 She ducked into a nearby shop and the shutters were pulled down while police sped toward the scene.

-"There was clearly a lot of distress," she told CNN.
+"There was clearly a lot of distress," she said.

-McClean said she returned to her hotel just a street away after leaving the shop.
+McClean said she returned to her hotel one street away after leaving the shop.

 The Catalan regional government said it was holding an emergency meeting to discuss the incident.